babiijimin/task-manager-api/postman/README.md

-## Postman Collection
+## Postman Setup

+This folder contains:
-This project includes a Postman collection for testing the API.
+- Postman collection for testing the API.
+- Environment variables (e.g., base URL)

+### How to Use Collection
 📂 You can find it inside the `postman/` folder:
 - `postman/todos_api_collection.json`

-### How to Use
 1. Open **Postman**.
 2. Go to **File → Import**.
 3. Select the file: `postman/todos_api_collection.json`.